Getting started with Kelloo

 Project view

-There are three views of the planner and project view is a good place to start.
+There are four views of the planner and project view is a good place to start.

 Project view organizes all your work within projects.
 Look on the left of the screenshot below, we can see our major project headings and the work contained within them.